-Each student is assigned an academic locker and a combination.
+Each student is assigned an academic locker and a Each student is assigned an academic locker and a combination.
 Students should memorize their combination and make sure that they do not give it to anyone else.
 If students have any problems with their book lockers, they should report them to the Dean's Office.
 Lockers are the possession of Jesuit High School.
-The school reserves the right to open a locker at any time for any reason and may confiscate objectionable or banned items.
+The school reserves the right to open a locker at any time for any reason and may confiscate objectionable or banned items